Knowledge Management - Synopsis

-The Knowledge Management team has also been an integral part of Vanderbilt's AHRQ-funded Evidence-based Practice Center (EPC) since its inception in 2007 to assess the feasibility and utility of topics for comparative effectiveness review and author systematic reviews to evaluate evidence on various clinical issues.
-The team serves as essential participants in all phases of the systematic review process, including authoring content in the final report and co-authoring peer reviewed manuscripts.
+Knowledge Management’s role in EBM practice extends well beyond the provision of resources.
+The team has been an integral part of Vanderbilt's AHRQ-funded Evidence-based Practice Center (EPC) since its inception in 2007 to assess the feasibility and utility of topics for comparative effectiveness review and author systematic reviews to evaluate evidence on various clinical issues.
+KM team members serve as essential participants in all phases of the systematic review process, including authoring content in the final report and co-authoring peer reviewed manuscripts.

-The library has been awarded a two-year IMLS grant starting December 1, 2013 (IMLS National Leadership Grant LG-06-13-0180-13 “Using Health Literacy and Learning Styles to Guide Oncology Patients through a Pharmacogenetic Maze”).
-During this project the EBL team will partner with My Cancer Genome to create reusable consumer-friendly educational material of the site’s content to facilitate patient lifelong learning and to maximize the impact of this national web-based tool for cancer genomics.
+The library was also awarded a two-year IMLS grant that started December 1, 2013 (IMLS National Leadership Grant LG-06-13-0180-13 “Using Health Literacy and Learning Styles to Guide Oncology Patients through a Pharmacogenetic Maze”).
+During this project the EBL team is partnering with My Cancer Genome to create reusable consumer-friendly educational material of the site’s content to facilitate patient lifelong learning and to maximize the impact of this national web-based tool for cancer genomics.
 This grant relies both on the pharmacogenetics and health literacy expertise of the team and the long-standing collaboration among the different departments working on personalized medicine.